 - 1. At its meeting in June 2016, the SCF Sub-Committees expressed concern over slow progress in the implementation of investment plans, projects and related disbursements and requested the CIF Administrative Unit to include detailed information on the reasons for such slow progress in subsequent semi-annual operational reports. - 2.
 The Sub-Committees encouraged the Multilateral Development Banks (MDBs) and the SCF pilot countries to take all possible measures to expedite the implementation of projects and the disbursement of funds.
 In this context, the SCF Sub-Committees requested the CIF Administrative Unit, working with MDBs and the Trustee, to prepare a pipeline management and cancellation policy for the SCF Programs, taking into account the nature of the SCF projects and programs. - 3.
-This policy paper is prepared in response to the Sub-Committee's request and proposes a number of measures for SCF pipeline management, and cancellation of resources.
-This document will apply to all three SCF Programs in order to ensure a harmonized policy and operational framework across SCF.
+This policy paper is prepared in response to the Sub-Committees' request and proposes a number of measures for SCF pipeline management, and cancellation of resources.
+This document will apply to the Forest Investment Program (FIP) and Pilot Program for Climate Resilience (PPCR) in order to ensure a harmonized policy and operational framework.
 Program-specific details that reflect the unique nature and requirements of each SCF program are provided as Annexes.